samgutentag/samgutentag.github.io/docs/_posts/2022-03-09-helium-heartbeats-part-2.md

 published: true
 ---

-> Utilizing the Helium API.
+> Utilizing the Helium API with Python `requests`

-# Collecting Data with the Helium API
+## Collecting Data with the Helium API

 This tutorial assumes you have some programming experience, but I aim to make this as straightforward as possible.
-It is a personal project to serve a need in my life but please make pull requests and feature suggestions on Github and I would love to help out!
+It is a personal project to serve a need in my life but please make pull requests and feature suggestions on [Github][github-repo] and I would love to build this out further and serve more users' needs!

-## Github Repo
+## Source Code Github Repo

-You can find the code for this project on [github][github-repo], clone the repo to follow along and run the script yourself!
+You can find the code for this project on [github][github-repo], clone the repo to follow along and run the script yourself.

 [github-repo]: https://github.com/samgutentag/helium-heartbeat

-## Set Up your Development Virtual Environment
+## Set Up your Development (Virtual) Environment

 I [wrote a blog post][virtual-env-blog] on the basics of setting up python virtual environments, assuming you have `mkvirtualenv` installed you can run this command to get started.